MathManuelHinz/MathManuelHinz.github.io/about.md

 # About

-mssh.dev will be the home for future blog posts (from both mathematics and programming).
-Comments or corrections are welcome (either email me or dm me on twitter).
+mssh.dev contains blog posts describing my math / coding thoughts / endeavors.
+Comments or corrections are welcome (either email me or dm me on Twitter).